 The Division is currently operating under a twenty-seven month federal highway funding authorization designated as Moving Ahead for Progress in the 21st Century Act (MAP-21).
-The effective date for most highway provisions in MAP-21, both funding and changes to policy, is October 1, 2013.
-West Virginia's FFY 2013 apportionment will be \$423.3 million, and its FFY 2014 apportionment will be \$426.9 million.
+The effective date for most highway provisions in MAP-21, both funding and changes to policy, was October 1, 2013 extending to September 30, 2014.
+West Virginia's federal fiscal year 2013 apportionment was \$410.3 million, and its federal fiscal year 2014 apportionment was \$414.9 million.